illoyd/countries-phone_numbers/README.md

     $ gem install countries-phone_numbers

+By default the fancy new phone number methods won't be added to the base Country object, so as not to pollute the namespace too much.
+You can always use the
+Countries::PhoneNumbers module to query for countries by phone numbers, as well as use the phone number formatters.

+To add the finders to the `Country` object, `require` the `ext_finders` file like so:

+    require countries/phone_numbers/ext_finders

+To add the formatters to the `Country` object, `require` the `ext_formatters` file like so:

+    require countries/phone_numbers/ext_formatters

 ## Usage

 It's easy.
 Just use the `Country.find_country_by_phone_number(number)` or `Country.find_by_phone_number(number)` methods just like you would for any other Country search.
 And just like with default Country search methods, it will return either an array of data or a Country object.